 Free Charity Skydives!

-Why not raise money for charity whilst having fun at the same time!
+Kick start 2015 with a new challenge!
+And why not raise money for charity whilst having fun at the same time!
 It is now very popular for people to do something quite out of the ordinary such as jumping from a perfectly good aeroplane to raise money for a worthwhile cause.
 Skydiving is considered an extreme sport, not something for the faint hearted and so worthy of you asking your friends and family to sponsor you!

 We provide 2 options when booking your charity skydive: